leegao/compat_layer/README.md

 4. `Mali-T830` and `Mali-T880` (Midgard) - unsupported due to lack of Vulkan 1.2 and 1.3

 Note that sparse bindings is not supported generically on Mali, so d3d12 games that use tiled textures may need `COMPAT_EMULATE_SPARSE_BINDING=1` which is not enabled by default

+See https://github.com/leegao/compat_layer/tree/compatibility-vkd3d-2.14.1 for a compatibility list of vkd3d support on all known Mali GPU and driver configurations

 ---